 Then, we spent an entire summer traveling in my current Sprinter Van without an awning, and I started to wonder if I made a mistake, especially when we were at music festivals or car camping with friends for a few days.
 A van awning sure would be nice at times!

-Get the scoop on the MoonShade van awning in this review.
+Get the scoop on the MoonShade van awning and see how it works in this review.

 How to Set Up the MoonShade Van Awning